Vitamin C is an important nutrient that may be low or deficient when the body is burdened with disease.

-Cancer cells respond very differently to intravenous vitamin C than when compared to the body’s normal cells.
-For example, a cancer cell makes a rather rapid and sustained increase in hydrogen peroxide in response to vitamin C which results in a “rusting-effect” known as oxidative damage (i.e. this is how some of the more classic chemotherapy agents work to kill cancer along with radiation therapy).
-Normal or healthy cells do not respond this way with vitamin C. This phenomenon makes intravenous vitamin C a very unique and targeted treatment unlike any other chemotherapy-like medicine.
+Abnormal cells respond very differently to vitamin C than when compared to the body’s normal cells when applied by intravenous injection.
+For example, such abnormal cells makes a rather rapid and sustained increase in hydrogen peroxide in response to vitamin C which results in a “rusting-effect” known as oxidative damage which damages or kills such cells.
+Normal or healthy cells do not respond this way with vitamin C intravenously.

 Safety of Intravenous Vitamin C:

 A 2010 study evaluating the use of vitamin C amongst practitioners revealed, after calculating over 750,000 yearly sales and estimated yearly doses of over 350,000 in 2008, and after evaluating over 9000 patients, only minor side-effects were noted that included lethargy/fatigue, change in mental status, and vein irriation.
 Clinically, if these effects occur they are temporary and easily corrected.